 The easiest way to pay your contribution is by Direct Debit.
-Your contribution will be collected from your bank account every 4 weeks, in arrears.
+Your contribution will be collected from your bank account every month, in arrears.
+Other payment frequencies are available on request.

 Alternatively, you can choose to pay by BACs payment (bank transfer); over the internet at www.redcar-cleveland.gov.uk; over the phone using a debit or credit card or in person at the post office pay point outlets.
 Full details of payment methods are on the back of your invoice.